eXtern-OS/xrandr-parse/readme.markdown

 # xrandr-parse

-parse the output of the `xrandr` command
+Forked xrandr-parse and fixed to include supported refresh rates, preferred modes and selected modes.
+Parses the output of the `xrandr` command

 # example